jabrail-chumakov/Emotions-recognition-using-OpenPose/README.md

 # Emotions recognition using OpenPose
-Below you can observe detailed desctiption of how to run script of emotions recognition by using OpenPose
+Below you can observe detailed desctiption of how to run script of emotions recognition by using OpenPose.
+Project was done as a part of Human-Robot Interaction course.

 ## Instal OpenPose
 First of all you need to install OpenPose itself.
 In order to do that, go to the official release page and download it [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases).